ejaduwari/7-Segment-Clock/SOFTWARE/README.md

 ## Test code

 The first test code is simple, it implements the theory previously explained.
-The objective is to display the values '0', '1', '2', '3' on each of the displays
+The objective is to display the values '0', '1', '2', '3' on each of the displays.

 The second test makes the display count down from 8 to 0